Industrial Reporting Award: FAQ

 You should allow approximately 20-30 minutes to complete the online entry form.
-Your progress will not be saved if you close your awards entry before it is finished, so please ensure you allow enough time to complete your submission.
 If you do not receive a confirmation email after pressing submit, your entry has not gone through.
 Do not leave it to the last day to make your entry, as high demand on the website can greatly slow the process.

 How are entries judged?

-Judging for the Helen O’Flynn and Alan Knight Award is done by peers.
+Judging for the Industrial Reporting Award is done by peers.
 A panel of three Walkley board members will determine the winner and two finalists, based on the criteria specified.